ninjaaron/pyfil/README.rst

 One notable example is ``awk`` -- a Turing-complete, interpreted language for parsing text.
-While AWK scripts are still in use it's a fine language, it has been superseded for parsing script by more general languages like Perl and later Python and Ruby.
+While AWK scripts are still in use it's a fine language, it has been superseded for parsing scripts by more general languages like Perl and later Python and Ruby.
 However, AWK was designed to be especially useful in the shell as a filter, and it is still in very commonly used for that today (in part because it is on